Rape myth: Racialization of victims and perpetrators

-During the colonization of North America, British settlers were impressed by the fact that Native American men showed no sexual interest in White women.
+During the European colonization of North America, several White commentators were impressed by the fact that Native American men showed no sexual interest in White women.
 Charles Thomson noted that while Native Americans had been known to brutally murder and scalp White women, there were no known instances of them ever raping a white woman.
 This fueled a widespread belief that Native American men found White women to be physically unattractive, and that they would therefore be unlikely to rape a White woman.
 This notion has received support from modern scholars, including James Axtell.
 On the other hand, interracial relationships between White men and Native American women were very common on the frontier, as was the rape of Native American women.

 Rooted in slavery and the white slave owners' access to black women, the "Jezebel" rape myth portrays black women as "unrapable", due to a belief that they are "sexually promiscuous" and seductive, and thus would not refuse to consent, or could tempt white men to have sex with them.
 Racial rape myths against African-Americans were a major factor during the nadir of American race relations, when accusations against black men regularly triggered lynchings and race riots.

 Sherene Razack argues that Indigenous women in Canada are seen as hypersexual, and therefore "unrapable".